 It seems a little forced statement to me.
 How to get away with the weapon and not become aware?

-At the beginning of December 2012, a passenger carrying 26 of paralyzing weapons in hand luggage was found at JFK - John F. Kennedy Airport.
-Paralyzing weapons are not included in the firearms category, but as other sharp objects (knives, scissors, swords, cutter etc) or goods such as shotgun, fireworks, aerosols - except for personal use, fuel any kind, etc. which may endanger flight safety, they are prohibited on board aircraft.
+In early December 2012, a passenger carrying 26 stun guns in his hand luggage was found at JFK - John F. Kennedy Airport.
+Paralyzing weapons are not included in the category of firearms, but, like other sharp objects (knives, scissors, swords, cutters, etc.) or goods such as gunpowder, fireworks, aerosols - except for personal use, any nature etc. which may endanger flight safety are prohibited on board aircraft.